Knowledge Centre

 Provision for Access to Information Act 2000 (PAIA) Regulations

-The complete versions of the CIBA guides can be downloaded from your CIBA member profile under ‘Free Educational Guides’.
+Below you can look at the teaser versions of the CIBA guides.
+The complete versions of these guides you can download from your CIBA member profile under ‘Free Educational Guides’.

 CIBA Member Guide to Accounting Officers Reporting Engagements